forcementor/lwc-dnd-demos/README.md

 ## The script will do the following:

-1 - Creating 30 day scratch Org with the alias soDnD
+1 - Creates 30 day scratch Org with the alias soDnD

-2 - Open the scratch Org
+2 - Opens the scratch Org

-3 - Pushing the project metadata to the scratch Org
+3 - Pushes the project metadata to the scratch Org

-4 - Push some sample Account, Contact and Case data to the scratch Org
+4 - Pushes some sample Account, Contact and Case data to the scratch Org

 Once the org is open in your browser, select the Drag and Drop app from the App Launcher.